 The language of instruction at Bard College Berlin is English.
 Introductory foreign language courses in German, French, and Spanish are available as electives.
 Click here

 to browse Bard College Berlin's course listings.

-Bard College Berlin’s international faculty have earned degrees at some of the most prestigious universities in the United States and Europe.
-Their expertise spans the disciplines of art history, philosophy, literature, film, English, studio art, and political theory.
+Bard College Berlin’s world-class faculty have earned their degrees at some of the most prestigious institutions in Europe and the United States.
+Their expertise spans the disciplines of art history, philosophy, literature, film, English, economics, and political theory.
 Students and faculty interact on a personal level in small seminars, as well as over lunch in the shared cafeteria or on an outing in Berlin.
 Click here to learn more about Bard College Berlin's faculty:

-All Bard in Berlin students will be assigned an academic advisor who has taught and advised students at Bard College or another U.S. institution.
-While students will be asked to make an initial selection of courses before arriving at Bard College Berlin, final registration takes place during program orientation in Berlin after meetings with the local academic advisors.
+All Bard in Berlin students will be assigned an academic adviser who has taught and advised students at Bard College or another U.S. institution.
+While students will be asked to make an initial selection of courses before arriving at Bard College Berlin, final registration takes place during program orientation in Berlin after meetings with the local academic advisers.